 The term points is used to describe certain charges paid to obtain a home mortgage.
-Points are prepaid interest and may be deductible as home mortgage interest, if you itemize deductions on Form 1040, Schedule A, Itemized Deductions (PDF).
+Points are prepaid interest and may be deductible as home mortgage interest, if you itemize deductions on Schedule A (Form 1040 or 1040-SR), Itemized Deductions .
 If you can deduct all of the interest on your mortgage, you may be able to deduct all of the points paid on the mortgage.
 If your home acquisition debt exceeds the limit for your filing status, you won’t be able to deduct all of the mortgage interest and points.
 See Publication 936, Home Mortgage Interest Deduction to figure your deductible points in that case.
 Refer to Topic No. 505 and Can I Deduct My Mortgage-Related Expenses? for more information on deducting mortgage interest and points.

 Points are allowed to be deducted ratably over the life of the loan or in the year that they were paid.
 You can deduct the points in full in the year you pay them, if you meet all the following requirements: